Oak Forest, Illinois: Gateway Project

 In spring 2005, Mayor Patrick M. Gordon with the assistance from ZPDA, Baxter and Woodman and city staff announced plans for a "Gateway Project", consisting of a mixed-use commercial and residential development at the corner of Illinois Route 50 (Cicero Avenue) and 159th Street.
 The project is said to provide the community with a transit-oriented development at the METRA commuter rail line.
 The development was promoted by the mayor as greatly enhancing the tax base of the city and generating additional commercial interest in the Cicero Avenue Corridor.

 In 2008, the city broke ground on the Gateway Development at the northwest corner of 159th Street and Cicero Avenue.
 Construction of the mixed-use development will bring more than 50000 sqft of new retail and restaurant space and approximately 80 residential units to the city.

-In spring 2012, the Gateway Project still has the same two buildings built in 2008.
-PNC Bank, which was the bank branch from 2009 to spring 2012, has relocated to Tinley Park.
-Currently, CVS Pharmacy, which opened doors in 2008, is still there.
+By 2012, the Gateway Project still had the same two buildings built in 2008.
+In 2016, a two unit building was added.

-In 2016, a 2 unit building was built between the CVS Pharmacy and First Savings Bank of Hegewisch, which was bought by Starbucks and ATI Physical Therapy opened in fall 2016.